Visiting the Svalbard Ice Caves: The Tour I Took & 4 Unique Others!

 Of all my memories of the frozen world of my February visit to Longyearbyen, snowmobiling out to a remote ice cave in Svalbard was definitely the highlight of my trip.

-Luckily, my anxiety about wasting money is more significant than any other anxiety… because I somehow managed to push every alarm bell shrieking in my head to the background and go on my Svalbard ice cave tour regardless.
+Luckily, my anxiety about wasting money is more significant than any other anxiety… because I somehow managed to push every alarm bell shrieking in my head to the background and go on my Svalbard ice cave tour by snowmobile regardless.

-And by the end of the day?
+By the end of the day?

-And there are even more intense and unique ways to see the ice caves in Svalbard, such as ice climbing inside of them or even spending the night in one!
+There are even more intense and unique ways to see the ice caves in Svalbard, such as ice climbing inside of them or even spending the night in one!

 The Snowmobile Ice Cave Tour I Recommend!